CDS Reopening Plans - Fall 2020

 Relevant updates and resources regarding the impacts of the Coronavirus (COVID-19) event on Charleston Day School are below.

-Our COVID-19 Response Team, including Head of School, Judith Foley Arnstein, is working diligently to plan for the health and safety of our community.
+Our COVID-19 Response Task Force Team, including Head of School, Judith Foley Arnstein, is working diligently to plan for the health and safety of our community.
 We will communicate critical updates as needed.
 Please know that the safety of our CDS community is paramount as we navigate this fluid situation.

 - The World Health Organization (WHO) – The site has general information about coronaviruses, a brief video explaining the virus.

 - U.S. State Department – The State Department issues advisories for travel and currently has issued a level 3 advisory (reconsider travel) for China and a level 4 advisory (do not travel) for Hubei province, which includes Wuhan.
 The U.S. Embassy in China and the U.S. State Department Overseas Security Advisory Council also post updated information regarding travel.